nodejs/node/doc/guides/collaborator-guide.md

 ### Using `git-node`

-In most cases, using [the `git-node` command][git-node] of [`node-core-utils`][] should be enough to land a pull request.
+In most cases, using [the `git-node` command][git-node] of [`node-core-utils`][] is enough to land a pull request.
 If you discover a problem when using this tool, please file an issue [to the issue tracker][node-core-utils-issues].

 Quick example: